kelloggm/run-dljc/README.md

 2. Use `wpi-many.sh` to run whole-program inference on every buildable gradle or maven project in a list of (GitHub repository URL, git hash) pairs.
+ * If you are using a checker that is distributed with the Checker Framework, use wpi-many.sh or wpi.sh directly.
-File `no-literal-securerandom-exact-cmd.sh` is a no-arguments script that serves as an example of how to use `wpi-many.sh` with a custom checker.
+ * If you are using a checker that is not distributed with the Checker Framework (also known as as "custom checker"), file `no-literal-securerandom-exact-cmd.sh` is a no-arguments script that serves as an example of how to use `wpi-many.sh`.

 3. Use `summary.sh` to summarize the logs in the output results directory.
 Use its output to guide your analysis of the results of running ./wpi-many.sh: you should manually examine the results of any project that appears in the "unaccounted for" list it produces.

-4. (Optional) Fork repositories and add annotations or make changes to them.
+4. (Optional) Fork repositories and make changes (e.g., add annotations).
-Then, supply the -u "$yourGithubId" option to wpi-many.sh when you re-run the experiments. wpi-many.sh will use your forked version rather than the original.
-You must modify the input file for wpi-many.sh to indicate the location of the original file, as well.
+Modify the input file for wpi-many.sh to remove the line for the original repository, but add a new line that indicates the location of both your fork and the original repository.
+Then, re-run your experiments, supplying the -u "$yourGithubId" option to wpi-many.sh.
+. wpi-many.sh will use your forked version rather than the original.

 See the documentation of the individual scripts for more information.